gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

       </model>
     </sdf>

-TODO: figure out if a child model is allowed to have the same name as its parent.

-**Please note:** The future nesting behavior and the `::` delimiter are under discussion and subject to change.
+**Please note:** The future nesting behavior, the naming rules for child models (can they have same name as the parent model?), and the `::` delimiter are under discussion and subject to change.